Athanasius Kircher: In popular culture

 Kircher's life and research are central to the plot of James Rollin's 2015 novel The Bone Labyrinth.

 He is mentioned in The Book of Life, the third book in the All Souls Trilogy by Deborah Harkness.
 He further appears in two separate episodes in Daniel Kehlmann's novel Tyll (2017).
+He appears somewhat sympathetically in the first instance, exhibiting qualms of compassion about sentencing a man (Tyll's father) to hanging.
+In the second, Kircher has become wholly unsympathetic, full of his own self-importance.
+(Kehlmann telescopes some of Kircher's achievements, such as his hieroglyphic translations, to fit within the novel's chronology.)

 The permanent exhibition The World Is Bound with Secret Knots at the Museum of Jurassic Technology is based on the life and work of Kircher and uses elaborate 3D technology to highlight the magical quality of many of his ideas and images.

 He is also a character (though largely off-stage, he is often mentioned by other characters) in the "Ring of Fire" alternate history series (published by Baen).
 In it, he was sent back to Germany in the early 1630s, where he became the unofficial pastor of the Catholic church in the temporally transplanted town of Grantville, Thuringia-Franconia.

 Kircher features as a favourite author of Father Chmielowski in Olga Tokarczuk's The Books of Jacob.